Coherence in resonance fluorescence

-In the next experiment (Fig.~\ref{fig3}\textbf{a}), we use the AMZI to filter out the laser-like component by setting its phase to $\varphi = \pi$ and then study the photon number statistics of the filtered RF output.
+In the next experiment (Fig.~\ref{fig3}\textbf{a}), we use the AMZI to filter out the laser-like component by setting its phase to $\varphi = \pi$ and then examine the super-bunching as expected in Eq.~4.
 As compared with a narrow-band filter~\cite{phillips2020,Hanschke2020,masters2023}, this technique uses two-path, instead of multi-path, interference and thus the subsequent photon number statistics is easier to analyse.
-For the theoretical analysis, see Section IV of Supplementary Information.
+For the theoretical analysis, see Section V of Supplementary Information.
 Two AMZI-filtered spectra are shown in Fig.~\ref{fig3}\textbf{b}.
-Each spectrum consists of a broadband signal with fringes of 203~MHz spacing corresponding to the AMZI's delay ($\tau = 4.92$~ns), while the laser-like component is rejected entirely.
+Each spectrum consists of a broadband signal with interference fringes of 203~MHz spacing corresponding to the AMZI's delay ($\tau = 4.92$~ns), while the laser-like component is rejected entirely.
 Subjecting the filtered RF to the auto-correlation measurement, we acquire a set of data shown in Fig.~\ref{fig3}\textbf{c}.
-We observe super-bunching at 0-delay with $g^{(2)}(0) = 168.9$ at the lowest flux of $\bar{n} = 0.0062$, and attribute it to two-photon interference between an early single photon passing through the long arm and and a late one passing through the short arm of the AMZI.
+We observe super-bunching at 0-delay with $g^{(2)}(0) = 168.9$ at the lowest flux of $\bar{n} = 0.0062$.
 At $\Delta t = \pm \tau$, interference between three temporal modes happens.
 Theoretically, $g^{(2)}(\pm \tau) \approx \frac{1}{4}g^{(2)}(0)$ under such incident flux.
 To compare, we have measured an average value of 47.6 for $g^{(2)}(\pm \tau)$, amounting to 0.282 of the corresponding $g^{(2)}(0)$ value.

+We attribute the observed super-bunching to a combined effect of two-photon interference and the RF's first-order destructive interference.
+The former generates two-photon states contributing to the 0-delay coincidences, while the latter reduces the photon intensity in the AMZI output port and thus suppresses the coincidence baseline.
+Setting $\varphi = \pi$ maximises the level of super-bunching, but $g^{(2)}(0)$ can be tuned continuously down to anti-bunching through the AMZI phase. \xj{Details about AMZI phase stabilization and }measurements for other characteristic phases are shown in \xj{Methods}.